Parking Lot Accidents

 Factors that lead to car accidents or pedestrian injuries include things such as:

-• Vehicles backing out of parking spaces have limited visibility and blind zones can be created by the cars parked beside you.
+• Blind zones.
+Vehicles backing out often cannot see approaching cars or pedestrians.
+Limited visibility can be created by the cars parked beside you.

-• parking lot accidents textingDistractions are not limited to drivers; pedestrians are also distracted by the cell phone, sending emails, using social media or simply talking on the phone or to companions.
+• Pedestrian distractions.
+Pedestrians are distracted by their cell phones, sending emails, using social media, or simply talking on the phone.

 Information for You

-• A negligent driver who was not paying attention and hit another car or pedestrian.
+• Negligent drivers: A driver who fails to pay attention and hits another car or pedestrian.

 Questions?
 Our knowledgeable staff is available at (877) 284-6600.